 Do customers entering Walgreens now have to wear a mask?

-Also consistent with CDC guidelines, customers are asked to wear face covers before entering the store except where doing so would inhibit the individual’s health or where the individual is under two years of age.
-We are instituting new front door signage instructing customers of the face cover requirement.
+Also consistent with CDC guidelines, customers are required to wear face covers before entering the store except where doing so would inhibit the individual’s health or where the individual is under two years of age.
+We have signage on doors and make announcements over the store's public address system to remind customers that face covers are required.
+However, for the safety of our team members, we are not directly confronting individuals who are not wearing them in stores.

 Is Walgreens providing wipes for customers to wipe down their carts and baskets?

-Walgreens is in the process of providing wipes at the front of stores to clean shopping carts and baskets chain-wide, with priority being given to our stores in the most impacted areas at this time.
+Walgreens is providing wipes at the front of stores to clean shopping carts and baskets chain-wide, with priority being given to our stores in the most impacted areas at this time.
 We are working as quickly as possible to provide wipes at all of our stores as an additional step to promote the safety and wellbeing of our team members and customers.

 Our local Walgreens is out of certain products.
 Will they be restocked?